remitano/janus-plus-oss/README.md

 This distribution create a shared .tigrc that allow you to:
   1. press `a` in status view to amend the current commit
   2. press `p` in status view to push the current branch to origin
+  3. press `D` in status view to delete selected file
 # License

 ### This code is free to use under the terms of the MIT license.